weberwu/Getting_And_Cleaning_Data_Project/README.md

 #### 6. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-   Aggregate data by activity, write out the aggregated result to 'output.txt'
+   Aggregate data mean by activity, write out the aggregated result to 'output.txt'

 ## execute the script